groupdocs-editor/GroupDocs.Editor-Docs/net/getting-started/features-overview.md

 ## Document editing

 The main feature of GroupDocs.Editor is an ability to edit most popular document formats using front-end WYSIWYG editors without any additional applications.
-No Open Office or MS Office is required to edit a Word Processing documents, Spreadsheets or Presentations.
+No Open Office or MS Office is required to edit Word Processing documents, Spreadsheets or Presentations.
 You can just load document via GroupDocs.Editor into any WYSIWYG editor, edit document in a way you want and save it back to original document format.

 ## Editing options and output customizations